rebekahswistun/elxncda2019-read/README.md

-# elxncda2019-read
+# elxncda38-43-read
-Read elxn cad 2019 data into R with option to filter on advanced polling
+Read elxns 38-43 data into R with option to filter on advanced polling